Skip to the main content.

 UPDATE: On June 21, 2017, Prime Minister Justin Trudeau announced the government's intention to make the change to National Indigenous Peoples Day.

-In case you are wondering about our stance we use Indigenous - it’s in our company name - Indigenous Corporate Training Inc. and it’s in the title of our training “Working Effectively with Indigenous Peoples®” and “Indigenous Consultation and Engagement”.
+In case you are wondering about our stance we use Indigenous - it’s in our company name - Indigenous Corporate Training Inc. and it’s in the title of our training Working Effectively with Indigenous Peoples® and Indigenous Consultation and Engagement.

 Background on National Indigenous Day

-The same year Aboriginal Peoples of Canada was defined in Section 35(2), the National Indian Brotherhood (now known as the Assembly of First Nations) called for a creation of a National Aboriginal Solidarity Day on June 21, to coincide with the summer solstice, a day of traditional significance to Indigenous Peoples.
+The same year Aboriginal Peoples of Canada was defined in Section 35(2), the National Indian Brotherhood (now known as the Assembly of First Nations) called for the creation of a National Aboriginal Solidarity Day on June 21, to coincide with the summer solstice, a day of traditional significance to Indigenous Peoples.
 In 1995, the Royal Commission on Aboriginal Peoples recommended a day be designated as National First Peoples Day.
 The Sacred Assembly, a national conference of Aboriginal and non-Aboriginal people chaired by the late Elijah Harper, called for a national holiday to celebrate the contributions of Aboriginal Peoples in Canada.

 In 1996, Governor General Romeo LeBlanc proclaimed that National Aboriginal Day would be celebrated on June 21 each year.
 "On June 21st, this year and every year, Canada will honour the native peoples who first brought humanity to this great land," said Leblanc.
 "And may the first peoples of our past always be full and proud partners in our future."